Pop-up sites and events

 map by Marc Medland

-All year round Lé Galvaûdeux (the gallivanter or wanderer).
+Ongoing Lé Galvaûdeux (the gallivanter or wanderer).
 A walk through St Helier’s public realm created by artist Tim le Breuilly (see poster above).
 The walk is 3 miles and takes around an hour.
 A map of the walk can be downloaded here: https://blog.gov.je/wp-content/uploads/2023/09/Walk-Map_17.09.2023.pdf

-We urge you to join the many other wanderers and record thoughts, feelings and memories through sketches, drawings, photos and recordings.
-We want your found shopping lists, sketches of weeds breaking through the concrete and the things only you notice.
-These should be posted to instagram mentioning @publicvoicecommonground and @ludditepressci with the hashtag #legalvaudeux .

-You can enjoy what others have discovered on our instagram.
+Enjoy discovering parts of St Helier you never knew existed or join the many other wanderers who recorded thoughts, feelings and memories through sketches, drawings, photos and recordings.
+These were posted to instagram @publicvoicecommonground and @ludditepressci with the hashtag #legalvaudeux .
+See what others found on our instagram.
 Here are some of our favourites.

-We have a pop-up exhibition of some of the Lé Galvaûdeux highlights and the print workshop with Luddite Press at Unit 4, Horizon East, Waterfront (over the road from cineworld) until the mid Nov.
+We held a pop-up exhibition of some of the Lé Galvaûdeux highlights and the print workshop with Luddite Press at Unit 4, Horizon East, Waterfront mid Nov.

 Many people and organisations were involved in enabling this to happen.
 With particular thanks to Bruce Labey, JDC, Acorn, Ransoms Garden Centre, Romerils, A to B with Reg’s Skips, AAL Recycling, Antony Gibb Ltd, David Ryan Landscape and Property Services, Trees for Life, Grow, JCRT and Welcome VIDA.
 With additional funding and support from Government of Jersey’s Economy Dept, Creative Island Partnership, Community Compass and SP3.

 Activities and discussions around public realm are recorded.
 They are an important part of the community voice informing the Public Voice: Common Ground commission and improvements to our public realm.
-Please talk to us if you have concerns or would like more information as to how your opinions are heard and translated..
+Please talk to us if you have concerns or would like more information as to how opinions are heard and translated..

 Earthworks workshop.
 Photography by Rod Bryans